jniranjanreddy/us-health-care/README.md

 Granter/Subscriber - The person who has the insurance policy is guarantor/Subscriber, A patient visiting a Doctor may be covered under someone's else policy,
                      example a child, or spouse under husbands policy.
 Practice - A place where the services are performed sometimes it is same as the name of Docker ex.
 Dr. Mark Clinic, Pain management Center of Georgia

+PCP - Primary Care Physician - A Doctor who see the patient for the first time for a disease or illness and refer it to the specialist. some kind of insurance plans
+                               must require a PCP.
+Specialist - The Doctors who are specialize to treat a particular type of disease or organ, Like Cardiologist, Pediatricin or Gynecologist etc...

+Referral - Some insurance plan require a referral from the PCP before seen by a specialist.
+Specialist needs referral from Patients PCP.

+Authorization - Insurance Companies ask for Authorization from the Provider before a major treatment, test or surgery, without taking prior authorization claims can be denied.

 ```